 To get the most out of those high-tech cameras and sensors, you'll want to make sure that your network can handle high-density transfers to support the data that will traverse the network from smart devices.
 Wireless access points are the backbone of smart office technologies.

 There are three main categories of environments where smart workplace technology can be applied—offices, commercial and public spaces, and restricted spaces.

 In the office

-Smart workplace technology can help deliver the hybrid work experiences employees increasingly expect.
-Many people now work fully remote, and those who do wish to come into the office aren't necessarily doing so daily.
+Smart workplace technology can help create a smart virtual workplace to deliver the hybrid work experiences employees increasingly expect.
+Many people now work fully remotely, and those who do wish to come into the office aren't necessarily doing so daily.
 It no longer makes sense to assign everyone a desk.

 Aside from desk space, smart devices can also be leveraged in data centers and IT closets.
 Environmental sensors keep track of temperature to optimize heating and cooling—potentially leading to significant energy savings while also helping to meet sustainability targets.
 Devices can also be set to shut off automatically depending on the time of day for additional savings.